Tuesday, 27 December 2016

 Trump: The Harbinger of the Age of Mahabali

-Today, with the election of Donald Trump, an important node of the pyramid marking the era of the Mahabali has been completed.
-The other important nodes of the pyramid as depicted below are- Xi Jingping in China, Putin in Russia, Benjamin Netanyahu in Israel and Narendra Modi in India as shown in the figure below.
+With Trump’s election, an important node in the pyramid marking the Mahabali era has been completed.
+Other significant nodes, shown in the figure below, include Xi Jinping in China, Putin in Russia, Netanyahu in Israel and Narendra Modi in India.

-• A period of emergence of strong Mahabali-type leaders in many other parts of the world from Philippines to Pakistan to Sri Lanka and Mexico, with strong emphasis on progress and governance.
+• The rise of Mahabali-type leaders in many other countries, from the Philippines to Pakistan, Sri Lanka and Mexico, bringing with them a focus on progress and governance.

-Eventually, the world will see the fight between these strong pyramid-force progressive, good governance leaders and the forces of fundamentalism/radicalism which want to world backwards through fundamentalism/radicalism and outdated thinking.
-This is one of the main purposes for which the pyramid of strong leadership is being put in place, namely for the purpose of coagulation/cooperation between similar type leaders and eventual cleansing of radical and regressive elements from the world.
+Eventually, the world will witness a struggle between these strong, governance-focused leaders and the forces of fundamentalism and outdated thinking.
+This is one of the main reasons the pyramid of strong leadership is being constructed — to enable collaboration among similar leaders and, ultimately, to cleanse the world of radical and regressive elements.

 ©Staju Jacob, 2016.